home-assistant/home-assistant.io/source/_posts/2024-10-02-connect-zbt1-issue-and-replacement.markdown

 The replacement program is now operational, please contact the retailer where you purchased your device to request a replacement.
 The replacement program only covers ZBT-1 branded devices purchased prior to October 2024, and not SkyConnect-branded devices (identify which device you have [with this graphic](#do-i-have-a-zbt-1)).
 {% endnote %}

-We've found an issue in Home Assistant Connect ZBT-1 that has affected a small number of customers, which appears to be the result of a faulty part incorporated in the first production run of ZBT-1 devices.
+We've found an issue in Home Assistant Connect ZBT-1 that has affected a small number of customers, which appears to be the result of a faulty part incorporated in the first production run of ZBT-1 devices, causing the device to fail and become completely unresponsive.
 We want to make sure everyone can get a replacement ZBT-1 and ensure they are covered far into the future.

 Though Home Assistant SkyConnect is identical to the ZBT-1 under the hood, **it is not affected**.
 The design is not what's at fault, but instead, a defective voltage regulator that was used in this specific production run that is causing the issue.
 When a ZBT-1 is inserted into certain USB-A ports, the voltage regulator can fail, fully bricking the device.
 We used high-quality manufacturing and quality control in this and previous production runs.
 We are undertaking an investigation to find out how this could happen and most importantly, to avoid a repeat of anything remotely similar in the future.